-People with MS can be sensitive to extremes of temperature, and find that heat or cold makes their MS symptoms worsen.
+People with MS can be sensitive to extremes of temperature, and may find that either heat or cold makes their MS symptoms worsen.

 Some people can find they experience problems with both extremes of temperature.
 This can be hard to explain to people around you, as different symptoms may be affected by heat and cold.
 You may find you need to monitor the temperature and situation around you and take steps to keep yourself at a comfortable temperature.

 What causes temperature sensitivity in MS?

 Temperature sensitivity could be caused a number of ways.
 Extremes of heat and cold may affect the speed at which nerve impulses can travel along your nerves, particularly where there has been demyelination or nerve damage.
 Alternatively, MS may have caused a lesion in the part of the brain that controls or responds to body temperature.
 Your brain may not trigger sweating or shivering responses that keep your body at the best temperature for comfort.

 Although unpleasant, the effects of heat and cold are temporary and do not cause any permanent damage to your nerves.
 Your symptoms are generally quickly reversed when body temperature returns to normal.
 If they do not, then discuss it with your doctor or MS team.